Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-team-actl/README.md

 Our team has proposed a potential funding system that could be used for this program, inspired by the Spanish “Consorcio charge”.
 This system would require the working population to pay a fixed yearly surcharge based on region of residence, which is enough to cover the central estimate of climate property damage over that region.
 The government should then cover for anything that deviates above the central estimate (given high volatility).
 For example, a value that could be up to the 95th percentile of the damage cost.

 ### Capital Required
 The capital required for the next 20 years will be Ꝕ20,489,807,973 to cover for the whole of Storslysia.
 Assuming a constant risk-free rate over the next 20 years and 10% cost of capital, this converts to a risk margin Ꝕ 8,278,917,968 required today.
 This capital requirement was chosen with a 95% certainty that it will be sufficient to cover property damage over the next 20 years.
-See Appendix G for more detailed calculation.

 | Regions | Estimated Total Cost | 95th Percentile Damage Cost | Capital Required |
 | :-- | --- | --- | --- |